tsaieugene/ios-decal-proj4/README.md

   * users log in their accounts in log in screen
   * they join a private group with their friends
   * they submit as many songs as they want to a combined playlist with the group
-  * up to four songs are randomly chosen to be voted on
   * song that receives the most votes is played next

 ##Implementation

 ###Model
+  * Constants.swift
-  * SongChoices.swift
+  * FAIcon.swift

 ###View
+  * ViewController.swift
+  * GroupViewController.swift
-  * VoteForSongListTableView
+  * MainViewController.swift

 ###Controller
+  * CreateRoomViewController.swift
-  * SplashScreenViewController.swift
+  * InviteToRoomViewController.swift
-  * LogInScreenViewController.swift
+  * LookForRoomsToJoinViewController.swift
-  * JoinGroupScreenViewController.swift
+  * JoinRoomViewController.swift
   * SongsScreenViewController.swift
-  * VoteScreenViewController.swift
+  * SearchViewController.swift
-  * CurrentPlayList.swift
+  * PlaylistViewController.swift